Why Do People Like Ultra Realistic Dildos? (And 4 Fun Ways to Play With Them)

 I hate to break it to you, but you’re probably not the exception.
 This is because the inequalities, objectification, and mistreatment that make unicorn hunting so problematic are baked into the very structure.

-The assumptions, beliefs, and practices that underpin trying to find a unicorn come from a place that causes harm.
+The assumptions, beliefs, and practices that underpin a couple looking for a unicorn come from a place that causes harm.
 The only way to unicorn hunt ethically is not to do it.

 So What Can You Do Instead?